Connecting Students to Agriculture

 Those fruits and vegetables listed under “What products need to be refrigerated?” must not be left un-refrigerated for more than 2 hours.
 Other produce can be left out and served in class at the teachers' convenience.

 The safety requirements for receiving, storing and handling the produce are outlined on pages 3-7 in the In-School Coordinator’s guide.
-Your school is required to have a FOODSAFE Level 1 certified handler.
+It is recommended that your school have a FOODSAFE Level 1 certified handler.
 All hand washing and safety procedures as outlined in the FOODSAFE guide must be followed.
 All produce should be checked for freshness before being delivered to the classroom.
 Any quality issues should be recorded in the Monthly Log located on the School Login and reported to the BCSFVNP office.
-See question “What if there’s a problem with my delivery?”).
+(See question “What if there’s a problem with my delivery?”).

 Up until Jun 29, 2013, none of the FOODSAFE Level 1 certificates had an expiry date.
 It was a one-time training.
 As of June 29, 2013 all new FOODSAFE Level 1 certificates issued in BC have a five-year expiry date.
 FOODSAFE Level 1 certifications without an expiry date expired on July 29, 2018.
 To obtain a new certificate holders can take an inexpensive and short three-hour refresher course.
 For accurate information on this topic, please contact the FOODSAFE Authority in your area through foodsafe.ca.

 If a delivery date is cancelled, the product is not rescheduled for another day.
-The school will forfeit that delivery.
+The school will forfeit that delivery and will not be charged.

 Fruit and vegetable crops are susceptible to many outside influences such as weather, temperature, and handling.
 Any variation in these influences can affect how quickly or slowly they ripen.
 Anything less than 5% of spoiled produce in your delivery is within a somewhat normal range.
 If more than 5% of your delivery is spoiled, please refer to “What if there is a problem with our delivery?” for instructions on what to do.